git4example/genai-fsx-workshop-on-eks-auto/content/010_introduction/index.en.md

 -------------------------------------------------------------
 ## Workshop Objective
 In this workshop, you will learn how you can:
-1. Deploy a Generative AI chatbot application on Kubernetes by deploying a vLLM and a WebUI Pod on an Amazon EKS cluster, store and access the Mistral-7B model using Amazon FSx for Lustre and  Amazon S3, and leverage Accelerate Compute for your Generative AI workload using AWS Inferentia Accelerator.
+1. Deploy a Generative AI chatbot application by deploying:
+- A vLLM and an Open WebUI Pod on an Amazon EKS cluster
+- Storing and accessing the Mistral-7B model on an Amazon FSx for Lustre file-system (Persistent Volume).
+- Leverage AWS Inferentia Accelerator as your accelerated compute, to power your Generative AI workload
+- Deploy a Grafana dashboard to view Inference workload metrics
-2. Let EKS Auto to scale the number of EKS managed nodes, when there are additional Pod requests that require additional nodes, to enable scale and operational efficiency.
+2. Let EKS Auto Mode scale the number of EKS managed nodes based on Pod requests, enabling operational efficiency at-scale.
-3. Use AWS Inferentia Accelerated Compute in your Amazon EKS clusters, as a new nodepool to power your Generative AI applications.
-4. Configure Amazon FSx for Lustre and Amazon S3, as your performant and scalable data layer, which will host your model and data
+3. Configure Amazon FSx for Lustre and Amazon S3, as your performant and scalable data layer to host your model and training data
-5. Achieve operational efficiency at the data layer: accessing the same model data across container Pods without storing multiple copies, and seamlessly sharing your data across regions, for scenario's such as distributed access and sharing, to DR.